snakemake/snakemake/docs/snakefiles/modularization.rst

 Sub-Workflows
 -------------

-In addition to including rules of another workflow, Snakemake allows to depend on the output of other workflows as sub-workflows.
+Snakemake allows to depend on the output of other workflows as sub-workflows.
+However, note that sub-workflows are deprecated in favor of :ref:`modules <snakefiles-modules>`.
 A sub-workflow is executed independently before the current workflow is executed.
 Thereby, Snakemake ensures that all files the current workflow depends on are created or updated if necessary.
 This allows to create links between otherwise separate data analyses.